We have forgotten what money is.

 Everything is great.
 Trade grows with other valleys, coinage expands at a rate equal to demand which is directly in proportion to the production of grain and other goods.
 Peace breaks out with old enemies because trade makes everyone’s life better.
 Khal prospers.

 Khal’s kids spread the receipts around, sellers accept them, and he prospers even more.
 Pretty soon others see the advantage of letting Khal keep their gold safe, and for a small fee they deposit their gold in Khal’s cave and accept gold deposit receipts.
 He convinced some depositors that if they would allow him to lend some gold they didn’t need for a while he would share the fees (interest) with them.
 It worked out great and Khal realized he just created banking.
-The neat thing is that because the supply of gold was hard to find and supply was rather limited it was hard for Khal to flood the market with his paper receipts even if he wanted to.
+The neat thing is that because gold was hard to find and refine, supply was rather limited and it would have been hard for Khal to flood the market with his paper receipts even if he wanted to.
 Other than supply and demand issues with goods, prices were stable.

 Khal died and left his successful businesses to his kids; Khal Jr. gets the cave-bank.